tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     failures, refusal of government license, or natural disaster.

-    22.5 **Confidentiality and Publicity.** User may use Tigris Confidential Information only in connection with User’s use of the Tigris Object Storage Service as permitted under this Agreement.
+    22.5 **Confidentiality and Publicity.** User may use Tigris Confidential Information only in connection with User's use of the Tigris Object Storage Service as permitted under this Agreement.
 User will not disclose Tigris Confidential Information during the Term or at any time during the 5-year period following the end of the Term.
 User will take all reasonable measures